It feels like spring here in Kentucky.

-Our stories of girls from long ago are meant to inspire today's Kentucky girls to take women’s issues to heart and seek their own rightful place in the world.
+Our stories of long ago hope to inspire Kentucky girls of today to support women’s issues as they seek their own place in the world.

 || 'Tis a Gift is the second Kentucky Girls Book.|

 Here's the first chapter for you to read.

 | Tad felt the earth shake beneath him in the dew-drenched pasture seconds before the shouting started.|

 | Tad’s eyes darted from the page on his lap to the parade of pounding feet racing past him.
 The tight pack of boys, yelling as they ran, headed straight for the stone fence a few yards away and scrambled over it so frantically they caused a minor rockslide.|

 | It didn’t matter what they were running from; if it was enough to scare the big boys, it was enough to scare Tad, too.
 He leaped up and dashed toward the fence as fast as his short legs would carry him.
 He planted the toe of his boot between two solid rocks and hoisted himself halfway up the fence before he remembered.|